-During the year ended 31 December 2023, the Remuneration Committee had held one meeting to review and make recommendations to the Board on the remuneration package of the Directors and the senior management of the Group and assess the performance of executive Directors.
+One meeting was held during the year ended 31 December 2024 to review and make recommendations to the Board on the remuneration package of the Directors and the senior management of the Group and assess the performance of executive Directors.
+Attendance of the members is set out below:

-Details of the remuneration of each Director for the year ended 31 December 2023 are set out in the note 32 to the consolidated financial statements in this annual report.
+Details of the remuneration of each Director for the year ended 31 December 2024 are set out in the note 33 to the consolidated financial statements in this annual report.